 Not Enough Hot Water

 When sediment builds up inside the tank of your water heater, it needs more energy to produce hot water.
 Because of this, it can take longer to produce hot water and there will be less of it.
 Both of these symptoms can indicate your water heater is due for a replacement.
-To prevent the buildup of sediment, Access Heating recommends having it flushed yearly.
+To prevent the buildup of sediment, Access Heating & Air Conditioning recommends having it flushed yearly.

 Along with cloudy water, any unusual noises like popping or rumbling sounds are signs that sediment has built up in your tank.
 Sediment makes it difficult for your water heater to heat water, causing strange and unusual sounds.
 Over time, the extra work it takes your water heater to heat water can create cracks and leaks.